oligus/JsCollection/README.md

 JsCollection
 ============

-Js Collection is a simple object collection class, that is an array of objects that
+Js Collection is a simple object collection class, that is an array of objects.

 Usage
 -----